 Why do we need the Durham-Orange Light Rail Transit Project?

-Even under current demands the roadway network and transit systems between the City and Town are beginning to strain.
+Even under current demands the roadway network and transit systems between the Durham and Chapel Hill are beginning to strain.
 Congestion continues to increase and as more people move to our area all residents and visitors will experience increased travel times and spread out development compromising our open space and rural areas.

 This project will connect residents to many of our areas top employers, provide access to high-quality medical care and educational opportunities, and help our local governments prepare for growth by fostering compact development along a high capacity transportation network.